Scheduled MonumentsEnglandOffa's Dyke: the section extending 230yds (210m) N and S of the Old Barn near Kenmoor Coppice (SE of Bowmore Wood)

 What is Offa's Dyke: the section extending 230yds (210m) N and S of the Old Barn near Kenmoor Coppice (SE of Bowmore Wood)?

-Offa's Dyke is a linear earthwork monument extending approximately 230 yards north and south of the Old Barn near Kenmoor Coppice in Herefordshire, constructed during the late eighth century under the direction of King Offa of Mercia.
+Offa's Dyke is an ancient monument consisting of a substantial linear earthwork constructed during the late eighth century under the direction of King Offa of Mercia to define and defend the Anglo-Saxon kingdom's western frontier against the Welsh.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001737.

 Who is responsible for protecting Offa's Dyke: the section extending 230yds (210m) N and S of the Old Barn near Kenmoor Coppice (SE of Bowmore Wood)?